panubo/docker-mariadb-toolbox/README.md

 - `DATABASE_USER` = Administrative user eg root with CREATEDB privileges.
 - `DATABASE_PASS` = Password of administrative user.

 Some subcommands require additional environment parameters.
+See the documentation for the subcommand for more information.

 ## Status